tomasrocchetti/progetto_software_cybersecurity/README.md

 ```
 truffle migrate
 ```
-Now you can run the App
+Now you can run the App with
 ```
 npm run start
 ```
-Finally you can interact with the app via Chrome ```http://127.0.0.1:3000```
+Finally you can interact with the app via your browser at ```http://127.0.0.1:3000```